Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Materials

-Once the 2D lattice has been ramped up, we apply the Bragg pulse, by turning on the two Bragg beams for 200 $\mu$s.
-For the charge-mode measurement, each Bragg beam has a $1/e^2$ radius (waist) of 500 $\mu$m and a power of 200 $\mu$W. For the spin-mode, each Bragg beam has a waist of 100 $\mu$m and a power of 168 $\mu$W. The applied intensity $I$ is significantly higher in the case of the spin-mode Bragg beams due to the poor UV transmission of the vacuum window used for this experiment, which we cannot directly measure but indirectly estimate to be ${\sim}10\%$ via scattering rate measurements.
-For both modes we ensure that we are in the linear-response regime by varying $I$ and checking that the measured Bragg signal size is proportional to $I^2$.
+For the spin-mode, the detunings of the Bragg beams from the $\pi$-transition to the $3P_{3/2}$ manifold are of opposite sign for the two spin states to satisfy the SDW condition, and equal in magnitude to half of the $\sim$159 MHz $\ket{1}-\ket{3}$ state-splitting.
+Each Bragg beam has a waist of 100 $\mu$m and a power of 168 $\mu$W. We adjust the angle between the Bragg beams to keep the magnitude of the momentum transfer the same for both transitions according to the Bragg relation $q = 4\pi\sin(\theta)/\lambda$, where $\lambda$ is the wavelength of the transition and $\theta$ the half-angle between the Bragg beams.
+The applied intensity $I$ is significantly higher in the case of the spin-mode Bragg beams due to the poor UV transmission of the vacuum window used for this experiment, which we cannot directly measure but indirectly estimate to be ${\sim}10\%$ via scattering rate measurements.

 At the end of the pulse, we turn off the lattice beams, and allow the atoms to expand freely for a further 150 $\mu$s, before imaging the cloud using polarization phase-contrast imaging (PPCI) \cite{Randy2020}.
-We take images for varying values of the frequency difference between the Bragg beams.
-As shown in Fig. S1, an image of the outcoupled atoms is obtained by subtracting a reference image with $\omega=0$, averaging over more than 20 independent experimental runs for both images.
+We take images for varying values of the frequency difference, $\omega$, between the Bragg beams.
+As shown in Fig. S1, an image of the outcoupled atoms is obtained by subtracting a reference image for which $\omega=0$, averaging over more than 20 independent experimental runs for both images.
 We sum the obtained difference image in the radial dimension, to obtain an axial line density which shows an excess of outcoupled atoms and a deficit at their origin.
 We subtract off any offset (which we determine by fitting), and then sum the absolute value of the line density to obtain the Bragg signal.

+{\textbf{Fig. S1.
+Bragg signal extraction.} (\textbf{A}) Column density ($\rho_c$) image of the atom cloud after a Bragg pulse delivers a momentum transfer $\vec{q}$ to the sample, and the sample is released from the trap and allowed to expand during a 150 $\mu$s time-of-flight. (\textbf{B}) Difference between (\textbf{A}) and a reference shot with no relative detuning between the Bragg beams. (\textbf{C}) Line density ($\rho_l$) of (\textbf{A}) and (\textbf{B}) (blue and red, respectively), and the reference shot (gray).
+Line densities are calculated by integrating the column density along $r$, the axis perpendicular to the 1D tube direction $z$.
+The Bragg signal is calculated as the sum of the absolute value of the offset-subtracted line densities.}

+For both modes we ensure that we are in the linear-response regime by varying $I$ and checking that the measured Bragg signal size is proportional to $I^2$.
+Beyond a certain intensity, we observe that the Bragg signal saturates due to depletion, as shown below in Fig. S2.
+We adjusted the probing power to remain below this limit for both cases.